-Walking is the most popular and widely recommended type of cardio exercise.
+Walking is the most popular and widely recommended type of cardio exercise, and all cardio workouts should share some important elements.
 Cardiovascular exercise, also known as aerobic exercise, gets your heart pumping and helps to strengthen your heart and lungs.
 You’ll also burn calories, increase your endurance and feel energized and amazing while doing cardio walking.
 Treat walking like a real cardio workout and you’ll feel better before, during, and after and maximize the benefits from your walking.
 Serious cardio walking will get you further towards your step goal at the same time!

-When walking for fitness, or doing any kind of cardio workout, you should follow the same basic rules.
+You should follow many of the same rules when walking for fitness or doing any kind of cardio workout.
 Here’s how to do your walking workouts like a pro!

 Don’t have the Pacer app yet?
 Download Pacer for free! (on mobile)!